ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/external-dns-demo-with-multiple-hosts.md

 kubectl delete -f manifests/
 ```

-The Route 53 records will also be deleted when the ingress is deleted.
+The Route 53 records will also be deleted when the ingress or service is deleted.

 <!-- Hyperlinks -->